CosmicMind/Material/README.md

 [Example Project](https://github.com/CosmicMind/Material/tree/development/Examples/Programmatic/SearchBarController)

-## PageTabBarController
+## PageTabBar

-A PageTabBarController is a new component that links a customizable TabBar to a UIPageViewController making a powerful and visually pleasing component to have in any application.
+A PageTabBar is a new component that links a customizable TabBar to a UIPageViewController making a powerful and visually pleasing component to have in any application.
+The TabBar can be aligned at the top or bottom of the view controller.

 ![Material Image](http://www.cosmicmind.io/material/white/page-tab-bar-controller.gif)